asimwe1/rust_chatapp/site/guide/requests.md

 ## Request Guards

 Request guards are one of Rocket's most powerful instruments.
-As the name might imply, a request guard protects a handler from being called erroneously, based on information contained in an incoming request.
+As the name might imply, a request guard protects a handler from being called erroneously based on information contained in an incoming request.
 More specifically, a request guard is a type that represents an arbitrary validation policy.
 The validation policy is implemented through the [`FromRequest`] trait.
 Every type that implements `FromRequest` is a request guard.

 Request guards appear as inputs to handlers.
 An arbitrary number of request guards can appear as arguments in a route handler.
 Rocket will automatically